 “What Jew opens a business a Nazareth?” said Suraida Nasser, as she began telling me about how her grandfather’s house came to be the beautiful guesthouse that stands proud today in the old city.
-“An Arab family renting their house to a Jew was seen by locals as a complete dishonor.”
+“An Arab family renting their house to a Jew was seen by locals as a complete dishonour.”

-It’s this story that makes the old city of Nazareth so special, for what was initially a ‘betrayal’ gave way to trust, and trust to a successful business that is today aiding the growth of the local community.
-The Jewish person in question is Maoz Inon, a man whose dedication and vision has helped put Nazareth back on the map and who, despite living in a country blighted by conflict and divide between Jews and Arabs, saw that an encouragement of tolerance and cooperation IS possible and beneficial.
+It’s this story that makes the old city of Nazareth so special, for what was initially a ‘betrayal’ gave way to trust and trust to a successful business that is today aiding the growth of the local community.
+The Jewish person in question is Maoz Inon, a man whose dedication and vision has helped put Nazareth back on the map and who, despite living in a country blighted by conflict and divide between Jews and Arabs, saw that encouragement of tolerance and cooperation IS possible and beneficial.

 Walking into a large open courtyard, the beautiful stone archways and long stairwells lead up into the 200-year-old Arab mansion, now a 15-roomed guesthouse providing visitors to Nazareth with a perfect excuse to stay for longer than one day.

-Quiet, with a desolate air that’s only slightly ruffled by the faint dim of family life and business that hums from behind its arched metal doors and stone alleyways, its crumbling structures, unkempt courtyards and deserted spaces remain untouched by the hands of zealous investment and rapid modernity.
+Quiet, with a desolate air that’s only slightly ruffled by the faint dim of family life and business that hums from behind its arched metal doors and stone alleyways, its crumbling structures, unkempt courtyards and deserted spaces are not marred by the hands of zealous investment.